...

 First, this is the list of tools and materials you will need:

-1. Pressure Washer/Garden Hose: To begin cleaning with.
+1. Pressure Washer/Garden Hose: To begin cleaning.

 2. Mild Detergent or Vinyl Cleaner: For dirt and mildew removal.